singularityhub/sregistry-cli/docs/clients/debug/docker.md

    'message': "Manifest with tag 'latest' has media type 'application/vnd.docker.distribution.manifest.v2+json', but client accepts 'application/vnd.docker.distribution.manifest.v1+json'."}]}
 ```

-This is saying "hey, you asked for a version 1 manifest, but this manifest only accepts
+This is saying "hey, you are only accepting a version 1 manifest, but this manifest is verison 2.
-only verison 2.
 This is a really good example of why it's important to

 > read the error output in full!

 It's telling you what's wrong!
+So logically, what shoul we do?
+We should ask for the
-So logically, the `v2` request, which is the next entry
+version 2 manifest, of course!
+The `v2` *schemaVersion* request is the next entry
-in the list of results...
+in the list of results:

 ```python
 results[1]